Hong Kong Monetary Authority: Currency board system

 As with any monetary system not based on a fiat money (which includes currency boards, currency unions and the traditional gold standard) it is impossible to use monetary policy to stabilise the business cycle: this means that any macroeconomic adjustment has to be achieved by changes in the prices of assets and labour.
 In Hong Kong, this is made easier by two factors: the first is the openness of the economy, with an aggregate demand heavily dependent on international trading partners; this reduces the risk of classic liquidity traps.
 The second factor is the scarce political clout of the trade unions, which makes it easier to trim the nominal salaries during recessionary times.
 Moreover, the high saving rates and the moral stigma attached to bankruptcy have kept relatively low the level of defaults on mortgages even during the deep recessions after the 1997 Asian financial crisis and the SARS epidemic in 2002/2003.

 Exchange fund

-For more information, please look at Exchange Fund (Hong Kong) page.

 Under colonial rule, the HKMA did not place funds with local banks not rated by Moody's Investors Service or Standard & Poor's.
-Only the three note issuing banks could receive deposits because they had been rated by "objective international standards".
+Only the three note-issuing banks could receive deposits because they had been rated by "objective international standards".